 Tips from a Dermatologist

 Erum Ilyas, MD, MBE, FAAD, is a Board Certified Dermatologist focusing on adult and pediatric medical dermatology, cosmetic dermatology, and skin cancer treatments.
-She is also the President and Founder of her company Montgomery Dermatology.

 Dr. Ilyas explains that spray tans deposit pigment in the superficial layers of skin.
 If you shave or wax, some superficial exfoliation will occur which will remove the pigment from the spray tan.
 To minimize the chances of this, try to follow these tips.